ONE LIBERTY PROPERTIES, INC.

 Are transactions between the Company and its Affiliated Entities conflicts of interest?

 We and the Affiliated Entities have entered into transactions and other arrangements from time-to-time pursuant to which the Company or an Affiliated Entity provides services on behalf of the other.
 The Company and the Affiliated Entities may enter into such transactions, provided that any such transaction is approved or ratified as required by applicable law, including the Maryland General Corporation Law and the listing standards of the New York Stock Exchange.
-Such transactions do not constitute a conflict of interest for the purposes of the Code.
+Such approved or ratified transactions do not constitute a conflict of interest for the purposes of the Code.

 What additional actions must I take to avoid a conflict of interest?